guettli/programming-guidelines/README.md

 See [12factor App: #11 Treat logs as event streams](https://12factor.net/logs)

+### Logging: Symptom vs root-cause

+Filtering or ignoring errors is easy.
+People love it.
+But wait, why not fix the root-cause?

+One example from hosting a Django application on a VPS:

+You will see these messages soon after you set up your VPS:

+> DisallowedHost at / Invalid HTTP_HOST header: '198.211.x.y'.
+You may need to add '198.211.x.y' to ALLOWED_HOSTS.

+I guess you don't want your site to be accessed via IP, but some script-kiddies scan all public accessible IPs all the time and check if http-host-header-validation is active.

+The easy solution: Extend the ALLOWED_HOST setting and add your IP.
+But this does solve the issue just for some hours.
+Soon some script-kiddies will use fakted HTTP_HOST header and you get useless warnings again.

+What the next step?
+You use google and find a way to ignore the annoying error messages.

+You could solve this by filtering the logs.
+You could ignore all `django.security.DisallowedHost` logs.

+Now to the heading of this chapter: "Symptom vs root-cause"

+Filtering logs just hides the symptom.

+Fixing the root-cause means to configure the webserver in front of Django (for example Nginx) to handle the broken request.
+These broken requests should not be forwarded to Django, and then you don't need to add IP addresses to ALLOWED_HOSTS or ignore logs.

 ### Use Systemd

 It is available, don't reinvent it.
 Don't do double-fork magic anymore.